China, HK stocks rise after Evergrande supplies funds for interest payment - Up News Info

 The average mortgage rate in China’s major cities declined in October, the first monthly drop this year, Caixin reported on Friday, citing Beike Research Institute.

-China’s CSI300 Real Estate Index ended the morning session up 2.4%, having jumped as much as 6.5%.
-An index tracking Hong Kong-listed mainland developers gained 3.9%, with Evergrande shares surging as much as 7.8%.
+China’s CSI300 Real Estate Index rose 2.4%, having jumped as much as 6.5% earlier in the session.
+An index tracking Hong Kong-listed mainland developers gained 3.3%, with Evergrande shares surging as much as 7.8%.

-An index tracking China’s coal producers tumbled 3.9%, while the CSI Energy index dropped 3.4%.
-(Reporting by Shanghai Newsroom; Editing by Ana Nicolaci da Costa)
+An index tracking China’s coal producers tumbled nearly 6%, while the CSI Energy index dropped 5%.
+(Reporting by Shanghai Newsroom; Editing by Ana Nicolaci da Costa and Vinay Dwivedi)